SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 [NPSP How-To Video Youtube Channel](https://www.youtube.com/channel/UC8kDDLRZzDdOBS24al99Kag)

+Starting in 2021, we will be piloting managing our open projects here in github.
+Head to the [Projects](https://github.com/SFDO-Community-Sprints/NPSP-Videography/projects) tab to see what's in the works!

 Check out our [Wiki](https://github.com/SFDO-Community-Sprints/NPSP-Videography/wiki) for instructions, sample scripts, and more!

 ## How You Can Help (At sprints or anytime!)